cisco/mindmeld/source/userguide/role_classifier.rst

 .. note::

-   Until the labeled training queries have been loaded, Workbench is not aware of the different entity types for your app.
+   Until the labeled training queries have been loaded, MindMeld is not aware of the different entity types for your app.

 Use the :meth:`build` method to load the training queries for an intent of your choice.
 This can take several minutes for intents with a large number of training queries.
 Once the build is complete, inspect the entity types.